Bwatiye people: Festivals

-Bachama Kwete annual cultural festival
+Kwete annual cultural festival

 It is a seven days spiritual-cultural festival that is done to honour their vegetarian god (Homonpwa ka Puledan) for the bounty of agricultural produces.

-Njuwa Fishing Festival of Bwatiye people
+Vayato Gyawana Festival of Bwatiye people

-It is a two days fishing festival that attracts many fishermen around the country to display their fishing skills.
-It has no specific date but it mostly come up in the month of April.
+It is a wrestling festival and annual harvest thanksgiving mostly take place june/july.

 Vunon Festival

 It is popularly known as Farai-Farai.
 It is a four-days festival that tends to unite Demsa, Mbula, Numan and Lamurde in worshipping their common deities and to also declare farming activities open.
 It is one of the biggest festival of the Bwatiye people that involved singing, dancing and displaying of numerous ornaments.